Sudharshank-cpu/Sudharshank-cpu/README.md

 # Introduction:
 <ul type="disc">
-  <li>I'm Sudharshan Kumaresan, A Normal Python Programmer.</li>
+  <li>I'm Sudharshan Kumaresan, A Normal Programmer who well known at Python Programming.</li>
-  <li>I specialize my skills in programming, queries, building Desktop Applications and Web Developement.</li>
+  <li>I specialize my skills in programming, SQL queries, building Desktop Applications and Basics of Web Developement.</li>
   <li>As a fresh entrant into the professional world, I bring with my vibrant enthusiasm and keen readiness to tackle new challenges.</li>
   <li>My academic journey has equipped me with a solid foundation in Python programming, eager to apply and expand this skill in a dynamic work environment.</li>
   <li>I am poised to contribute effective to a team that values innovation and a forward-thinking approach to problem-solving.</li>